 Germinating the seeds

-Plant your seeds when you receive them for best results
+When to plant -- Plant your seeds when you receive them for best results.

-Give them some water whenever the soil surface starts to dry out.
-If you enclose the pots in a plastic dome or bag to maintain moisture, leave it open slightly for fresh air to circulate.
+Until the seeds sprout, keep the surface soil from drying out.
+If you place the pots in a plastic container or bag to maintain moisture, leave it open a crack to allow fresh air to enter.

 Growing on.. -- Once your plant is about 4-6 months old, it may be planted in the ground in suitable areas.
 If you keep it in a container, repot to a larger pot whenever the roots reach the bottom of the container, or after 2 months.
 Water the soil before repotting, so the soil ball stays together, which protects the roots.

 Repot again to a larger pot whenever it becomes root bound.
 The size of the final pot depends on how large you choose to let it grow.
 A full-sized tree will need an enormous pot, but it may also be kept in a 5 gallon (20 liter) pot if pruned back regularly to keep it small.

 Climate -- This Cestrum is said to handle down to 25-30 degrees F (-4 to -1°C), and possibly lower.
 It grows best when protected from all frost.
 It likes part- to full-sun.
 In hot areas, it will enjoy some shade during the hottest part of the day.
 In colder areas, mulch the base well in case it should be struck down by frost.
 New growth should emerge from beneath the mulch if frost isn't severe.
 Indoors, over about 40% humidity is best.
 It can flower all year indoors!

 Pruning -- You may prune your plant at any time to shape it.
 To grow it tall and tree-shaped, cut away the side branches on the lower half of the stem.
 If you prefer a shorter, bushier plant, clip off the leading tip.
 Flowers appear at the ends of the new growth.